dwarvesf/playground/Blockchain/Blockchain Bridge.md

 This is similar to a peer-to-peer network where each node acts as a “router” containing a “store” of assets of both the source and destination chains.
 These networks typically leverage the security of the underlying blockchain; Through the use of locking and contention mechanisms, users are assured that routers cannot run away with user funds.
 As a result, liquidity networks like Connext may be a safer option for users who are transferring large amounts of value.
 Furthermore, this type of bridge may be most suitable for cross-chain asset transfers because the assets provided by the router are the origin of the destination chain and not a derivative, which are not fully interchangeable.

-## Depending on the design, each bridge will have its own characteristics:
+## Depending on the design, each bridge will have its own characteristics

 Security: Assumptions about reliability and viability, tolerance to malicious actors, safety of user funds, and reflectiveness.